-Both protein and carbohydrates are available as supplements, however, we would recommend that you get these macronutrients from your dietary intake rather than a supplement, because after just one slice of bread can include 5g or protein and 6g of carbohydrate.
+Both protein and carbohydrates are available as supplements, however, we would recommend that you get these macronutrients from your dietary intake rather than a supplement.

 Whether you get it from an egg, fish, or whey protein shake, to build muscle you need to consume more protein to support muscle protein synthesis.

 If you don’t, you risk becoming catabolic which means your body will break down tissues to release energy to support your activity.
 If you do this too often this can lead to muscle mass loss.